Leipzig-Furman-Plutarch/CITE-VirtualMachine/README.md

 As above, with the test data, this processes a larger demonstration corpus with CITE Manager.
 This will take many minutes.

+**As of October, 2016, this also builds demonstration data for CITE Collections and CITE Image Collections.**

 ### 5. Load the Demo Data into the Database with `tdbloader2`

 > `5_Load_Demo_Data_into_DB.sh`